This activity is approved for 1.00 contact hours.

 B. Course Contributors

-Kim Cobb, M.S., is a Content Writer for Public Safety and Health and Human Services at Relias.
-Ms. Cobb has a Bachelor of Science Degree in Correctional and Juvenile Justice Studies and a Master of Science Degree in Criminal Justice.
-She has held a variety of positions in the criminal and juvenile justice systems including a Supervisor in a high security facility for female juveniles; a Court Designated Worker/Juvenile Probation Officer; Facilitator for a parent/teen Nurturing Program; and a Program Coordinator for a juvenile drug and alcohol prevention program.
-For the past 18 years, Mrs. Cobb has worked in a research, training, and technical assistance capacity.
-She has served as a Research Center Director charged with overseeing the validation of the training curriculum for the Kentucky State Police and an implementation and evaluation study of juvenile prevention programs for the Kentucky Department of Juvenile Justice; the statewide evaluator for the Commonwealth of Kentucky for adult, juvenile, and family drug courts through the University of Kentucky; and a Research Associate for the American Probation & Parole Association providing training and technical assistance to Native American Nations/Alaska Native Villages on systemic criminal and juvenile justice initiatives.
-Most recently, she was a Research Administrator for the University of Kentucky managing federal, state, and foundation grants awarded to the College of Medicine, Behavioral Science department, Center for Drug and Alcohol Research, and Kentucky Rural Medical Centers.
-Disclosure: Kimberly Cobb, M.S. has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Debbie Gonzalez
+Mrs. Cobb is a Lead SME Writer/Trainer at Relias.
+Her primary writing responsibilities are in the Health and Human Services vertical, in the content areas of public safety and behavioral health.
+Mrs. Cobb is also the onboarding trainer for new Relias staff joining the Content Department.
+Mrs. Cobb has a Bachelor of Science Degree in Correctional and Juvenile Justice Studies and a Master of Science Degree in Criminal Justice.
+She has over 24 years of experience working in criminal and juvenile justice.
+Her work includes direct service, research, and training and technical assistance.
+She was the statewide evaluator for the Commonwealth of Kentucky for adult, juvenile, and family drug courts; a Research Associate for the American Probation & Parole Association providing training and technical assistance to Native American Nations/Alaska Native Villages on systemic criminal and juvenile justice initiatives; and a Research Administrator for the University of Kentucky.
+Disclosure: Kimberly Cobb, MS has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Debbie Gonzalez

 Debbie Gonzalez is a career state employee for the Commonwealth of Kentucky.
 Debbie has a B.S. in Criminal Justice and graduated Summa Cum Laude from Murray State University.
 She began her career in 2003 with the Department of Juvenile Justice as a Social Service Worker.
 Her duties included individual counseling, group counseling, and family counseling.
 She also became certified in juvenile sex offender counseling, substance abuse counseling, and family engagement strategies.
 While working at a DJJ group home, she served as the grievance officer, assisted in preparing for ACA audits, performed duty officer rotation, covered youth worker shifts when staff was shorthanded, chaired treatment team meetings, conducted initial treatment plan meetings with the youth and his family, and prepared documents and youth for discharge.
 In 2013, Debbie was promoted to Social Service Clinician.